 - Understanding the financial costs of incidents

-Hopefully I’ve done enough to get you interested in participating in the survey – please do.
+Hopefully, I’ve done enough to get you interested in participating in the survey – please do.
 And unlike the Olympics, it’s not just the taking part that counts – your participation is contributing to a number of statistics that will be used to create a report that can then be used by YOU to understand where your IT organization is and the potential opportunities to improve.
-So please take the survey, and socialize this blog, such that we can achieve the desired, and ideally required, 300+ survey responses.
+So please take the How well does IT know the business survey, and socialize this blog, such that we can achieve the desired, and ideally required, 300+ survey responses.
 Thank you in advance.